ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 This will be a success if
 - A and B and C and D and E and F are true

+- If people can
+- If people understand how lens can benefit them
+- If people want to create

 ## Customer Obsession